quizlet/ts-migration/README.md

 ### This tool assumes:

-1. Typescript is installed in your codebase, and you have a `tsconfig.json` configured to suit your needs.
+1. TypeScript is installed in your codebase, and you have a `tsconfig.json` configured to suit your needs.
 2. You use prettier, and you have a `.prettierrc`.

 ## Commands: